 Popular things to do once here include exploring the Saltash Waterside, the historic part of the town once known for its boat building workshops and trades that supported local fishermen.
 From here, you're able to access the historic Mary Newmans Cottage, built in 1480 and furnished with period furniture, and the fascinating Elliott's Shop, a grocery store that has remained unchanged since the 1970s (though many of its displays date even further back, as the store was established in 1903).

 If time allows, hop aboard a pleasure boat ride along the Tamar; these operate off the Saltash Pier.

 Where to Stay in Plymouth for Sightseeing

-We recommend these delightful hotels near top sights like Plymouth Hoe and the Barbican historic quarter:
+Looking for somewhere good to stay during your time in Plymouth?
+We thoroughly recommend these delightful hotels located near top sightseeing locations such as Plymouth Hoe and the Barbican historic quarter:

 - Luxury Hotels: The luxurious Boringdon Hall Hotel and Spa is located in a magnificent old manor house in a picturesque countryside setting, just minutes from downtown Plymouth, and features an indoor heated pool and a wellness spa.
 Located waterside, Plum Holidays - Drake's Wharf offers luxury accommodations in a heritage naval building with upgraded décor and water views.
 Equally sumptuous, 1 Elliot Terrace features spacious suites with great views over Plymouth Hoe.